RincisM/Warehouse_Vision_Layout_Parser/Back_End/README.md

 This section contains the backend implementation of the project using Spring Boot.

-## Project Overview

-This project leverages Spring Boot as the backend framework to automate the extraction of crucial information from warehouse floorplan images.
-Utilizing contour detection, the system identifies and counts aisles and racks within these layouts.

 ## File Structure

 The backend files are organized as follows under `src/main/java`: